rdunlop/uni-timer/LaserCutBox/README.md

 The "Box Source.svg" contains the various cuts needed to make a plastic box for the UniTimer.
 This file is simpler to make changes in, because every side is positioned at 0,0 on the x/y grid.

-The "Laid Out For Cutting.svg" (and PDF) is the ready-for-the-printer set of files.
-(If you make changes to the design, be sure you update Box Source too).
+The "Laid out for Cutting.svg" (and "Laid out for CuttingTextToPaths.pdf") is the ready-for-the-printer set of files.
+(If you make changes to the design, be sure you update "Box Source.svg" too).

 # Supplies